Defining New-Age Play in Education—Gamification, Game-based Learning and Game Design

 Education System Gamified from Beginning

 The education system, in a way, has always been gamified.
 Doing well in exams guarantee good marks, merits, awards, appreciation from teachers, and also the option of moving to the next level, i.e, next grade.
 After higher studies, the student has the option of gaining the ultimate reward of freedom from education.
-Learning and education has often been perceived by many as a cumbersome and struggling process.
+Many perceive learning and education as a cumbersome and struggling process.
 This has built pressure on students and also has the potential of adversely affecting their learning progress.

-Hence, this propelled the need of relooking at this whole gamut again.
-Re-gamification involves deconstruction and reconstruction of the old system, and the implementation of innovative strategies has led to new pedagogies; gamification and game-based learning being the latest ones.
+Hence, this propelled the need for relooking at this whole gamut again.
+Re-gamification involves deconstruction and reconstruction of the old system and the implementation of innovative strategies.
+This has led to new pedagogies; gamification and game-based learning being the latest ones.